mulka/ploverwiki/Stenography-Primer.md

 For more information, see:

 [Is Plover going to put CAT software companies out of business?](https://github.com/openstenoproject/plover/wiki/FAQ-for-Stenographers#is-plover-going-to-put-cat-software-companies-out-of-business)

+### Non-English languages

+The Plover software is currently designed for the English steno keyboard layout, but it is possible to customize the steno layout.
+Some unofficial work has been done by users on creating French and German versions, by forking the software from the repository to create versions for other language layouts.

+There has also been other work on developing steno dictionaries for other languages (for example, Spanish), which could be used while retaining the English steno keyboard layout.

 ### Who's responsible for Plover's development?